JochenFM/Milestone_2/README.md

 *index.html*

 - [x] **Game titles**: identify the topic and the type of game with brief game instructions.
-- [x] **Click to Start overlay**: starts the game, timer and background music as and when the player is ready
+- [x] **Click to Start overlay**: starts the game, timer and background music as and when the player is ready.
 - [x] **Footer**: contains basic copyright information.
 - [x] **Mute button**: allows player to mute/unmute music in case his/her game is interrupted by another activity which briefly requires attention.
 - [x] **Pause button**: allows the player to pause/resume the game in case his/her game is interrupted by another activity which requires full attention.